-- a) Audit and Risk Committee is delegated similar duties to those set out above in respect of the Audit and Risk Committee for Standard UK. - b) Nomination and Governance Committee is delegated similar duties to those set out above in respect of the Nomination and Governance Committee for Standard UK.
-It additionally performs the following duties: - Evaluate the performance and effectiveness of the managers pursuant to the service level agreement and the management agreement; - Review the level of management costs and assess the appropriateness of the remuneration policy of the managers to ensure that they align with the club's interests; - Review, for consideration by the board, the management fee.
+a) The Audit and Risk Committee is delegated similar duties to those set out above in respect of the Audit and Risk Committees for Standard Ireland.

+b) The Nomination and Governance Committee is delegated the following duties:

+- Evaluate the performance and effectiveness of the managers pursuant to the service level agreement and the management agreement; - Review the level of management costs and assess the appropriateness of the remuneration policy of the managers to ensure that they align with the club's interests; - Review, for consideration by the board, the management fee.